 Won’t you join me in a positive, enriching & encouraging movement toward life?

-As I continue trying to help others reclaim their life, I have come to the realization that we MUST eliminate the taboo surrounding death.
+As I continue trying to help others reclaim their life, I have come to the realization that we are all responsible for one-another.

 Whether one week or more than 20 years in, everyone who grieves should feel comfortable to share memories and emotions with their friends and family.